italia/eid-wallet-it-docs/docs/en/remote-flow.rst

   * - **3**, **4**,
     - The Relying Party provides the Wallet Instance with a URL where the information about the Relying Party are provided, along with the information about where the signed request is available for download.
   * - **5**, **6**, **7**, **8**, **9**
     - In the **Cross Device Flow**, the Request URI is presented as a QR Code displayed to the User.
-The User scans the QR Code using the Wallet Instance, which retrieves a URL with the parameters ``client_id``, ``request_uri``, ``state``, ``client_id_scheme``, and ``request_uri_method``.
+The User scans the QR Code using the Wallet Instance, which retrieves a URL with the parameters ``client_id``, ``request_uri``, ``state`` and ``request_uri_method``.
 Conversely, in the **Same Device Flow**, the Relying Party supplies identical information as in the Cross-Device flow, but directly through a URL provided with an ``href`` in an html page or a HTTP Redirect (302) response.
   * - **10**,
     - The Wallet Instance evaluates the trust with the Relying Party.
   * - **11**, **12**
     - The Wallet Instance checks if the Relying Party has provided the ``request_uri_method`` within its signed Request Object.
 If provided and it is equal to ``post``, the Wallet Instance provides its metadata to the Relying Party.
 The Relying Party returns a signed Request Object compliant to the Wallet technical capabilities.
   * - **13**
-    - When the Wallet Instance capabilities discovery is not supported by Relying Party, the Wallet Instance request the signed Request Object using the HTTP method GET.
+    - When the Wallet Instance capabilities discovery is not supported by Relying Party, the Wallet Instance requests the signed Request Object using the HTTP method GET.
   * - **14**
-    - The RP issues the Request Object signin it using one of its cryptographic private keys, where their public parts have been published within its Entity Configuration (`metadata.wallet_relying_party.jwks`).
+    - The RP issues the Request Object signin it using one of its cryptographic private keys, where their public parts have been published within its Entity Configuration (`metadata.openid_credential_verifier.jwks`).
 The Wallet Instance obtains the signed Request Object.
   * - **15**, **16**, **17**
     - The Request Object, in the form of signed JWT, is verified by the Wallet Instance.
 The Wallet Instance processes the Relying Party metadata and applies the policies related to the Relying Party, attesting whose Digital Credentials and User data the Relying Party is granted to request.
   * - **18**, **19**